-- c.
-If an employee declines to exercise any of the bumping rights set forth in Section 2.a. at the time the furlough is announced, the employee shall forfeit all bumping rights, but shall remain eligible for recall to the position from which he/she was originally furloughed for three years pursuant to Section 3 of this Article. - Section 3.
+c.
+If an employee declines to exercise any of the bumping rights set forth in Section 2.a. at the time the furlough is announced, the employee shall forfeit all bumping rights, but shall remain eligible for recall to the position from which he/she was originally furloughed for three years pursuant to Section 3 of this Article.

+Section 3.
 Furloughed employees will be placed on a recall list for a period of three (3) years and will be recalled in bargaining unit seniority order to the classification previously held, or to any lower level classification in the bargaining unit, provided they have the skill and ability to adequately perform the duties associated with the vacant position.
-When an employee covered by this agreement is recalled to a position in a lower pay range the provisions of Article 8, Section 13 b shall apply. - Section 4.
-In the event an employee on a recall list refuses an offer of employment in a lower classification for which the employee has seniority rights, the employee shall forfeit recall rights to such a classification; if the employee refuses an offer of employment in the classification from which the employee was initially furloughed, the employee shall forfeit all recall rights, and shall be considered as having resigned from employment with the Employer. - Section 5.
+When an employee covered by this agreement is recalled to a position in a lower pay range the provisions of Article 8, Section 8.b. shall apply.

+Section 4.
+In the event an employee on a recall list refuses an offer of employment in a lower classification for which the employee has seniority rights, the employee shall forfeit recall rights to such a classification; if the employee refuses an offer of employment in the classification from which the employee was initially furloughed, the employee shall forfeit all recall rights, and shall be considered as having resigned from employment with the Employer.

+Section 5.
 Notice of recall shall be sent by the Employer to the employee's last address of record.
 During the period that employees are on a recall list, they shall keep the Employer informed of any changes in address.
 The Employer shall not be held liable if an employee is not offered recall because of failure to notify the Employer of a change of address.
-An employee who fails to respond to a recall within five (5) working days of receipt of the recall offer and/or is not offered recall because of failure to notify the Employer of a change of address shall forfeit all recall rights and be considered as having resigned from employment with the Employer. - Section 6.
-A furloughed employee who applies for and receives retirement benefits from the State Employees' Retirement Board shall forfeit all recall rights under this Section and shall be considered as having resigned from employment with the Employer as of the date of the approval of benefits by the State Employees' Retirement Board. - Section 7.
+An employee who fails to respond to a recall within five (5) working days of receipt of the recall offer and/or is not offered recall because of failure to notify the Employer of a change of address shall forfeit all recall rights and be considered as having resigned from employment with the Employer.

+Section 6.
+A furloughed employee who applies for and receives retirement benefits from the State Employees' Retirement Board shall forfeit all recall rights under the following circumstances:

+1) For a defined benefit plan employee or a hybrid retirement plan employee, recall rights are forfeited when the furloughed employee applies for and receives retirement benefits from the State Employees' Retirement System or the Public School Employees' Retirement System, as of the date of the approval of such benefits.

+2) For a defined contribution retirement plan employee, recall rights are forfeited when the furloughed employee receives a full distribution from his or her defined contribution plan, as of the date of such distribution.
+A furloughed employee who receives less than a full distribution from his or her defined contribution plan shall not forfeit his or her recall rights under this Section.

+Section 7.
 Seniority rights shall continue to accrue during the following leaves without pay: military leave, leave without pay for illness, family care leave, parental leave, and paid or unpaid injury leave.
-Otherwise, seniority rights shall not accrue for leaves without pay. - Section 8.
+Otherwise, seniority rights shall not accrue for leaves without pay.

+Section 8.
 Where the need for furlough can be reasonably anticipated, the Employer will notify the Union one month in advance of any impending furlough.